 Timeline for applications

 Please note that due to staff shortages there may be a delay in handling your investigation.
 You will be given further information about this when you make your application, including a revised timeline for the allocation of an investigator and subsequent completion of any investigation.
 We sincerely apologise for this and are working to fill our current vacancies as quickly as possible.
-Click the button below to read the latest update on recruitment.
+Click the button below to read the latest update on the backlog.

 “I’m here to help make sure that your complaint is handled properly and you are treated fairly...”